grudloff/Journal/README.md

    git clone https://github.com/yourusername/journal-webapp.git
    ```

-2.a.
-Install the required dependencies using pip.
+2. Install the required rependencies
+(a) Using pip.
 Navigate to the project directory and run:

    ```bash
    pip install -r requirements.txt
    ```

-2.b.
-Or install the required dependencies using conda to run the code in a virtual environment.
+(b) Or using conda to run the code in a virtual environment.
 Navigate to the project directory and run:

    ```bash
    conda env create -f environment.yml